 It’s surreal to think about.
 For two years, CBD oil (and many other cannabis products) have been 100% legal.
 It feels so normal to walk into a dispensary, buy a tincture, and use it to enhance your health.
+Lots of people out there just love rosin gummies, are really happy about a rich variety of them, and stay up to date with the latest releases.

 In reality, however, the legal status of CBD, in certain contexts, is still in question.
 For instance, the fact that you can’t buy hemp-derived CBD products in natural food stores, despite their lack of THC, is inexplicable.
 Selling the wrong CBD edibles, which are legal in most parts of the country, could earn you severe legal penalties in Quebec.